What we’re doing

-So far, we’ve visited and trained police forces in 10 Ukrainian Cities, shown by the red markers on the map.
-Not only that, the police forces of 21 cities (the green markers) took part in World Animal Day, which shows incredible support for animals and our project.
+So far, we’ve visited and trained police forces in 11 Ukrainian Cities, shown by the red markers on the map.
+Not only that, but the police forces of 21 cities also took part in World Animal Day, which shows incredible support for animals and our project.

 We have been to Kyiv, Mykolayiv, Lviv, Ivano-Frankivsk, Kryvyi Rih, Dnipro, Chernivtsi, Kharkiv, Cherkasy, Irpin and Lutsk.

 We have also trained animal groups in these cities and presented at the Taras Shevchenko University in Kyiv.

 We have worked with many partners in developing new laws for animals in Ukraine.
 Under Article 299 of the Criminal Code, abusers can be sent to jail for up to eight years, and years 5-8 can be given when the abuse happens in front of children.